Gozaro/noticiasreact/README.md

-Portal de noticias con newsapi.org
+"Portal de noticias con newsapi.org"

 This porject doesn't have included the dependencies look at pakage.json to update project code source.